jonathan-chin/mec-cs/2023-fall/cs-151-tuth/slides/03-terminology.md

 - computers can only understand `machine code`or binary
   - example: `0100 1010 1110 1001`
-- humans can use a `high level programming language` that looks close enough to English
-  - for us, this language is C++
+- humans can use a `high level programming language` that looks close enough to English. for us, this language is C++
 - this is called `source code`
 - a special program called a `compiler` will try to convert the programming language into an intermediate stage called `object code`
   - if there are `syntax errors` or errors against the rules of the language, it will `not` compile